TrainWeb.org Facebook Page

 Map: Ba 24 H 3 Topographic Maps

 The Baltimore & Susquehanna's hopes of reaching Gettysburg, Pennsylvania faded as it changed focus to other locations.
-In 1857 before merging into the Northern Central Railroad, the B&S sold to the fledgling Western Maryland the stretch from Green Spring Junction to its terminal at Owings Mills Tavern.
+Before merging into the Northern Central Railroad, B&S in 1857 sold to the fledgling Western Maryland the stretch from Green Spring Junction to its terminal at Owings Mills Tavern.
 This view looks along that route and across Reisterstown Road.
 The tavern was a distance beyond the large building at photo left.
 Next, WM borrowed NC's Green Spring Branch, then later built its own route from Green Spring Junction into Baltimore, which is the route this tour has been following.

-When a train needed to cross Reisterstown Road (MD 140) it could lower and raise warning gates via a trackside control panel that still exists, as seen at right.
-The buttons are labelled Stop and Start.
+When a train needed to cross Reisterstown Road (MD 140), it could lower and raise warning gates via a trackside control panel that still exists, as seen at right.
+The buttons are labeled Stop and Start.

 Link: early B&S history